m4sterbunny/ParasitesWithoutBorders/Indexing/Edition7/Procedure.md

 ![image of software step 1](https://github.com/m4sterbunny/ParasitesWithoutBorders/blob/master/images/Step1_PageNumbers.png)

 This advanced page numbers option allows the removal of text or editing of the Roman numerals by hand:
+NB if the software does not pickup all the front matter- use this as an opportunity to add the Roman numerals (and the knock -on to this is that you have to remove same number of pages to end- when it is all good page number will format green on GUI).
 ![image of advanced page numbers](https://github.com/m4sterbunny/ParasitesWithoutBorders/blob/master/images/Step1_AdvancedPageNumbers.png)

 For Edition 7 the decision was to index all pages